 - Apply your existing skills

-Under this option you might choose to address the situation by applying the skills you already have.
+Under this option you might choose to address a situation by applying the skills you already have.
 Now even a supposed ‘crisis’ becomes an opportunity for you to practice or hone your existing abilities.

-. - Develop or Improve your skills
+. - Develop or Expand your skills

 Another option would be to use the situation as an opportunity to develop new skills or abilities.
 Again, a so-called ‘problem’ becomes an opportunity for you to learn and grow.